pgmj/RISEkbmRasch/README.md

 ```r
 devtools::install_github("pgmj/RISEkbmRasch", dependencies = TRUE)
 ```
+One user has reported having to cancel and restart R several times before being able to install and load the library.
+This may be a local issue, but I thought it worth mentioning.
+If others have the same experience, please let me know.

-And, while not strictly necessary, it is highly recommended to install Quarto (and update your Rstudio and R installation if needed):
+While not strictly necessary, it is highly recommended to install Quarto (and update your Rstudio and R installation if needed):
 - https://quarto.org/docs/get-started/
 - https://posit.co/download/rstudio-desktop/